Welcome to Canvas at PC!

 - Review the global calendar to see when assignments and quizzes are due.

-- Use the task pane on the right side of the screen to see what is coming up in your class.
+- Use the To-Do list to see what is coming up in your class.

 - Send your instructor messages using your inbox instead of Gmail.